Cut-and-Paste Object Insertion by Enabling Deep Image Prior for Reshading: Related Work

-{\bf Image Relighting.} With appropriate training data, for indoor-scenes, one can predict multiple spherical harmonic components of illumination ~\citep{garon2019fast}, or parametric lighting model ~\citep{gardner2019deep} or even full radiance maps at scene points from images ~\citep{song2019neural,srinivasan2020lighthouse}.
-For outdoor scenes, the sun's position is predicted in panoramas using a learning-based approach \citep{hold2019deep}.
-One can also construct a volumetric radiance field from multi-view data to synthesize novel views \citep{mildenhall2020nerf}.
-However, we do not have access to either training data with lighting parameters/environment maps or multi-view data to construct such a radiance field.
-Our renderings are entirely image-based.
-Recent single-image relighting methods relight portrait faces under directional lighting \citep{sun2019single, zhou2019deep, nestmeyerlearning}.
-Our method can relight matte, gloss and specular objects with complex material properties like cars (Fig \ref{fig:cars}) for both indoor and outdoor spatially varying illuminated environments only from a single image and without requiring physics-based BRDF \citep{li2020inverse}.
+{ \bf Image Relighting:} With appropriate training data, for indoor-scenes, one can predict multiple spherical harmonic components of illumination~\cite{garon2019fast}, or parametric lighting model~\cite{gardner2019deep} or even full radiance maps at scene points from images~\cite{song2019neural,srinivasan2020lighthouse}.
+For outdoor scenes, the sun's position is predicted in panoramas using a learning-based approach~\cite{hold2019deep}.
+However, we do not have access to either training data with lighting parameters/environment maps to construct such a radiance field.
+Recent single-image relighting methods relight portrait faces under directional lighting~\cite{sun2019single, zhou2019deep, nestmeyerlearning}.
+Our method can relight matte, gloss and specular objects with complex material properties like cars (Fig.~\ref{fig:cars}) for both indoor and outdoor spatially varying lighting only from a single image and without requiring physics-based BRDF~\cite{li2020inverse}.

-{\bf Image decomposition}.
-Land's influential Retinex model assumes effective albedo displays sharp, localized changes (which result in large image gradients), and that shading has small gradients ~\citep{land1959color1,land1959color2,land1977retinex,land1971lightness}.
+Land's Retinex ({\bf image decomposition}) model assumes effective albedo displays sharp, localized changes (which result in large image gradients), and that shading has small gradients~\cite{land1959color1,land1959color2,land1977retinex,land1971lightness}.
 These models require no ground truth.
-An alternative is to use CG rendered images for image decomposition training ~\citep{li2018cgintrinsics}, particularly with specialized losses ~\citep{bi20151, fan2018revisiting}.
-One can also train using rendering constraints to produce a form of self-supervised training~\citep{janner2017self}.
-Current image decomposition evaluation uses the weighted human disagreement rate (WHDR) ~\citep{bell2014intrinsic}; current champions are~\citep{fan2018revisiting}.
-We use an image decomposition method built around approximate statistical models of albedo and shading (\emph{paradigms}) to train our image decomposition network without requiring real image ground truth decompositions.
-Our method has reasonable, but not SOTA, WHDR; but we show that improvements in WHDR do not result in improvements in reshading (Fig~\ref{fig:whdr_compare}).
+An alternative is to use CG rendered images for training~\cite{li2018cgintrinsics, bi20151, fan2018revisiting}.
+Current image decomposition evaluation uses the weighted human disagreement rate (WHDR)~\cite{bell2014intrinsic}; current champions are~\cite{fan2018revisiting, forsyth2020intrinsic}.
+We use an image decomposition built around approximate statistical models of albedo and shading~\cite{forsyth2020intrinsic} to train our network without requiring real image decompositions.
+Our method has reasonable, but not SOTA, WHDR; but we show that improvements in WHDR do not result in improvements in reshading (Fig.~\ref{fig:whdr_compare}).